 Under the Hood: How Ethereum Powers Markets

 Unlike traditional databases that are siloed and proprietary, Ethereum is a shared global state machine.
 This means every participant sees the same truth at the same time.
+By eliminating disconnected ledgers, it removes the need for costly reconciliations between counterparties—creating a single source of truth that is cryptographically secure, transparent, and immutable.

 Smart Contracts as Clearing Houses